kmels/kmels.net/about.markdown

 <div class="inline-image">![Me, late 2012](/images/me2012.png "Carlos López-Camey, 2012") </div>

-Hi!
-I'm Carlos (nickname kmels), a Computer Science student at the [http://www.uni-freiburg.de/](University of Freiburg) and this website is merely an archive of thoughts, guides, or work I do.
+Hey!
+I'm a Computer Science student at [Uni Freiburg](http://www.uni-freiburg.de/).
+This website is an archive of thoughts, guides, or work I do.

-I like to have fun with Functional Programming, a way of writing computer programs that can be precisely studied within frameworks of mathematical logic.
+I like to have fun with Functional Programming, a way of writing computer programs that can be precisely studied within the frameworks of mathematical logic.

-I **enjoy** music, my favorite band is called Pink Floyd.
+I enjoy music, my favorite band is called Pink Floyd.

 I appreciate creativity when it comes with values, like those of the Free Software or Open Source Software [1].
+That is why I'm working on [Tersus](http://tersusland.com) with [Ernesto Rodriguez](http://netowork.me).

+I am also working on an [experimental desktop indexer](http://hub.darcs.net/kmels/orange), with features I'm learning in my [Information Retrieval course](http://ad-wiki.informatik.uni-freiburg.de/teaching/InformationRetrievalWS1213).

 For any type of feedback, my email address is `c.lopez (at) kmels (dot) net`.